-Prerequisite(s): FINA 1210 with a minimum "C" grade.
-Effective Fall Semester 2011, prerequisites for this course are changed to the following: Minimum "C" grade in all of the following; FINA 1111, 1131, 1161, 1171, 1220, and 1240.
+Prerequisite(s): Minimum "C" grade in all of the following: FINA 1111, 1131, 1161, 1171, 1220, and 1240.

 Advanced 3-D Media: Ceramic Surface and Decoration

 This course explores the interface between ceramics, printmaking, drawing, and painting.
 It investigates the long tradition these other disciplines have had with the ceramic process.
 Using ceramic paints, enamels, and glazes to print and transfer images, a wide range of surface treatments and a variety of materials at diverse temperatures will be explored.
 A number of other traditional decoration techniques such as maiolica, scrafitto, and slip trailing will also be introduced.
 Projects are assigned toward experimentation and self-directed studio work that encourages crossover with other studio practices.